mojaloop/mini-loop/README.md

-# mini-loop v4.0 with Microk8s or k3s (versions 1.22 - 1.24)
+# mini-loop v4.1 with Microk8s or k3s (versions 1.24 - 1.26)

 ## Description
 mini-loop is a simple, scripted/automated installer for Mojaloop (http://mojaloop.io) to enable demo, test, training and development of the Mojaloop switch

 The goal is to make it easy, quick and scriptable to deploy Mojaloop in a variety of local or cloud environments.
 - easy : you only need to run 2 simple shell scripts
-- quick : With a sufficiently configured linux instance and internet connection it should be possible to deploy and configure Mojaloop in 30 mins or less.
+- quick : With a sufficiently configured linux instance and internet connection it should be possible to deploy and configure Mojaloop in approx 30 mins or less.
 - scriptable: the scripts are easily callable from other scripts or from CI/CD tools

 Example environments include:-
-- an x86_64 laptop with 8GB ram and 64GB free disk , server running ubuntu / redhat
+- an x86_64 laptop with 8GB ram and 64GB free disk , server running ubuntu 20 or 22
-- an x86_64 laptop or server running ubuntu/redhat as a guest VM (say using virtualbox , prarallels, qemu or similar)
+- an x86_64 laptop or server running ubuntu 20 or 22 as a guest VM (say using virtualbox , prarallels, qemu or similar)
-- an appropriately sized x86_64 ubuntu/redhat cloud instance running in any of the major cloud vendors
+- an appropriately sized x86_64 ubuntu cloud instance running in any of the major cloud vendors

 mini-loop also demonstrates the configuration of the mojaloop helm charts, via example values file provided in the mini-loop/install/mini-loop/etc directory and further mojaloop configuration instructions are available at https://github.com/mojaloop/helm.